 We recommend that developers incorporate, from the planning stage, archaeological advice that will help reduce the interface with the antiquities, maintain the continuity of work in the project and simplify communication with the Israel Antiquities Authority.

-Israeli Institute of Archaeology is the largest and most experienced organization in Israel in performing contractual archaeological services, including rescue excavations.
+Israeli Institute of Archaeology is the largest and most experienced organization in Israel in performing contractual archaeological services, including salvage excavations.

 Logistics and Financial Services for Archaeological Expeditions:

-The service for delegations also includes budget management, salaries, secretarial, administration, procurement and orders.
+The service for expeditions also includes budget management, salaries, secretarial, administration, procurement and orders.

-Among the delegations using our services: Megiddo, Masada, Tel Safi (Gat), Kiryat Ya’arim, Shimron, Ashdod Yam, Apollonia, Timna and more.
+Among the expeditions using our services: Megiddo, Masada, Tel Safi (Gat), Kiryat Ya’arim, Shimron, Ashdod Yam, Apollonia, Timna and more.